-The second main aim of the unit is to provide students with an introduction to operating systems and scripting.
-The main operating systems topics covered in this unit include operating systems structure and services, process management and coordination, memory management including modern implementations of virtual memory, operating system security, introductory shell scripting, file system, device management, Input/output principles.
-The main focus will be on the Unix operating system but the different approaches in other operating systems will be explored.
-Upon completion of this unit students should be able to understand how popular operating systems such as Microsoft Windows, Mac OS, UNIX, and mobile operating systems (such as Android, iOS, and Windows Phone) have been built.
-Students should also be able to evaluate the security of, and defend against threats to, computer systems and networks through physical and electronic means.
+The key focus of the unit is to provide students with knowledge of operating system fundamentals and practical skills to apply that knowledge.
+The main operating systems topics covered in this unit include operating systems structure and services, process management and coordination, memory management including modern implementations of virtual memory, operating system security, file systems, device management, and input/output principles.
+The main focus will be on the Unix operating system but the different approaches in other operating systems will be examined.

 |Unit name||Operating Systems|

 |Discipline||Information & Communication Technology|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).